 Step 3.
 Installing R Packages from CRAN.

-First, install required tools for compiling R packages:
+First, install the required tools for compiling R packages:

 sudo apt install build-essential

 sudo -i R

 Example install the stringr package:

 The installation will take some time and once completed, load the library by typing:

 You can find more R packages on the CRAN Packages page, and install them with